23 March - 22 April 2017

 SUZANNE CAPORAEL was born in Brooklyn, NY in 1949, and has lived in twenty-five states.
-The artist earned her Bachelors and Masters degrees from the Otis Art Institute in Los Angeles, California.
-She had her first show at thirty-five, when then director Paul Schimmel debuted her work at the Newport Harbor Art Museum (now the Orange County Museum of Art).
-She was awarded a National Endowment Grant in Painting in 1986, and has been a visiting professor at the University of California, Santa Barbara, and the San Francisco Art Institute.
-In 2009, she was a guest artist-in-residence at the Josef and Anni Albers Foundation.
+The artist earned her Bachelors and Masters degrees from the Otis Art Institute in Los Angeles, CA. She had her first show at thirty-five, when then Director Paul Schimmel debuted her work at the Newport Harbor Art Museum (now the Orange County Museum of Art).
+She was awarded a National Endowment grant in painting in 1986, and has been a visiting professor at the University of California, Santa Barbara and the San Francisco Art Institute.
+In 2009 she was a guest artist-in-residence at the Josef and Anni Albers Foundation.
 The artist’s prints are published in collaboration with Tandem Press, Madison, WI.